RHoKAustralia/hills-carpal/infrastructure/security-review.md

 Because the API Lambda executes within the private network, it is able to communicate with the database via its private IP address.

-The Serverless configuration dynamically sets a range of subnets in which the Lambda container can run (one in each availability zone), and a security group that allows inbound 443 only and outbound any.
+The Serverless configuration dynamically sets a range of subnets in which the Lambda container can run (one in each availability zone), and a security group that allows outbound traffic to anywhere, with no inbound rule being applicable.

 ```
 provider: